CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 1. If using muscle definition, you forgot to generate all normal maps needed[^EvenMe].

+1. Make sure you didn't actually put a male bodyslide preset in the female field inside the [Fitness stages tab][McmFitnessStages][^EvenMe2].

+1. Some armor sliders are simply badly done.
+Before you blame my mod[^EvenMe3], make sure to look at your characters while naked ( ͡° ͜ʖ ͡°) (them, **NOT you**).

-1. HIMBO 4.0 has some sliders that seem to have a default value of 100 (like the forearm size, for example), so when you set a value to 100, it doesn't get saved to the xml file and _Max Sick Gains.exe_ can't export that slider value.\
+1. HIMBO 4.x has some sliders that seem to have a default value of 100 (like the forearm size, for example), so when you set a value to 100, it doesn't get saved to the xml file and _Max Sick Gains.exe_ can't export that slider value because it doesn't actually exist inside the file.\
 Try setting all those values to 99, instead.
 That should solve your problem.

 1. If the problem is a _Known NPC_, remember some NPCs have many different versions (ie. Rikke, Cicero...), so you need to add all versions of them to _Known NPCs_.